botisimo/botisimo-documentation/docs/loyalty/documentation/shopItems.rst

 Field                  Type     Description
 ====================== ======== =======================================
 shopItem               object
-shopItem.name          string   The name of the shop item shopItem.description   string   The shop item description shopItem.type          string   The shop item type
+shopItem.id            number   The ID of the shop item shopItem.name          string   The name of the shop item shopItem.description   string   The shop item description shopItem.type          string   The shop item type